jonathan-vella/microsoft-sovereign-cloud-brain-trek/docs/level-100/azure-arc-knowledge-check.md

 ## Retake Policy

-You may retake this quiz as many times as needed.
+You may retake this assessment as many times as needed.
 We recommend:
 - Reviewing missed topics before retaking
 - Waiting at least 1 hour between attempts
 - Reading explanations for all questions, not just missed ones